Murt2005/TPU/README.md

    used only for the demo's LED feedback in step 5).

-4. **Sanity-check accuracy on real hardware** — classifies N random real MNIST test images end-to-end over UART (~240 ms/image measured at the 2×4/1 Mbaud build, ~316 ms at the default 2×2 — see §4's latency note and `docs/PERFORMANCE_ANALYSIS.md` for where the time goes):
+4. **Sanity-check accuracy on real hardware** — classifies N random real MNIST test images end-to-end (~64 ms/image at the 2×4 SPI build with firmware offload; ~240 ms over 1 Mbaud UART at the same shape, ~316 ms at the default 2×2 — see §4's latency note and `docs/PERFORMANCE_ANALYSIS.md` for where the time goes):
    ```bash
    python3 mnist/infer.py --port /dev/cu.usbmodemXXXX --test-n 20